Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Power Consumption Modeling

 The GOPS of the sample-based arithmetic operations such as precoding scale with $N_{\rm used}/T_{ s}$ \cite{malkowsky2017world}.
 An additional multiplying factor $\tau_d/\tau_c$ should be taken into account in precoding the downlink data since $\tau_d$ samples are precoded in each coherence block of length $\tau_c$.
 For the channel estimation, reciprocity calibration, and precoding computation, it scales with $N_{\rm used}/(T_{ s}\tau_c)$ since the corresponding operations are common for each sample in a coherence block of length $\tau_c$.
 To this end, from \cite[Sec.~6.2.2]{cell-free-book}, for LP-MMSE transmit precoding together with the required channel estimation of the served UEs by O-RU $l$ (and of the strongest UE per pilot), the GOPS (in terms of real multiplications) is computed as

 where we have also included the complexity of applying precoding and reciprocity calibration from \cite{malkowsky2017world}.
-It is worth mentioning that local precoding computation $C_{{\rm prec},l}$ in \eqref{eq:complexity-PMMSE} can be implemented at any other GPP $w$ different than the connected GPP to O-RU $l$ (benefiting from O-Cloud sharing and virtualization via GPP dispatcher).
+It is worth mentioning that local precoding computation $C_{{\rm prec},l}$ in \eqref{eq:complexity-PMMSE} can be implemented at any other GPP $w$ different than the connected GPP to O-RU $l$ (benefiting from cloud sharing and virtualization via GPP dispatcher).

 In addition to precoding, there are other GOPS regarding OFDM modulation/demodulation, mapping/demapping, channel coding, higher-layer control and network operations.
 These can be computed using the flexible power modeling in \cite{Debaillie2015a}.
 Let $C_{\rm other,O-RU}$ and $C_{\rm other,UE}$ denote the GOPS for the other operations which scale with the number of active O-RUs and the number of UEs that are served by each O-RU, respectively.
 There is also a fixed GOPS for UE operations, which are independent of the number of serving O-RUs.
 This is represented by $\mathcal{F}$.

-The total GOPS in O-RU $l$ is given by If Option 8 is used, then $\mathbb{I}_s=0$ and there is no digital signal processing implemented in the O-RUs.
-In this case, we include the corresponding low-PHY GOPS in the total GOPS of O-Cloud as where the constant parameters $\mathcal{Z}$ and $\mathcal{X}$ are defined for ease of notation in the optimization problem.
+The total GOPS in O-RU $l$ is given by

+If Option 8 is used, then $\mathbb{I}_s=0$ and there is no digital signal processing implemented in the O-RUs.
+In this case, we include the corresponding low-PHY GOPS in the total GOPS of the O-Cloud as

+where the constant parameters $\mathcal{Z}$ and $\mathcal{X}$ are defined for ease of notation in the optimization problem.
 Note that when both the O-RU $l$ is active ($z_l=1$) and Option 8 is used for functional splitting ($\mathbb{I}_s=0$), the corresponding low-PHY GOPS is included in $C_{\rm GPP}$.